 Feeding Malawi Cichlids

 The cichlid fish have various diet patterns.
-Also, according to the diet pattern, they can be categorized as carnivore, omnivore, and herbivore.
+Also, according to the diet pattern, they can be categorized as carnivores, omnivores, and herbivores.
 Hence, you should identify the certain diet behavior of your cichlids before selecting the food.
 Further, adding enough food is important to keep healthy fish.
 Hence, please follow the above guidelines to be a proud cichlid owner.